 On the other hand, Nutrisystem’s website is exceptionally complicated.
 I don’t say those things lightly because it’s never easy to present meal plans in a streamlined fashion – it just really seems like Nutrisystem hasn’t put enough thought into things.

 Both Seattle Sutton’s and Nutrisystem deliver to the entire US including AK and HI.
-Note that frozen good can only be sent to the contiguous states so AK and HI residents can only received the dry, shelf stable products.
+Note that frozen goods can only be sent to the contiguous states so AK and HI residents can only receive the dry, shelf stable products.
 In terms of delivery date availability, each competitor has different options.

 Let’s start with Nutrisystem.
-As the site states, if you prepay for 2 or 3 months of auto-shipments, shipping is always free.
-For one-time or a la carte orders, shipping starts at $7.99, and you can expect to pay more for shipping to Alaska or Hawaii.
-Screenshot of the purchase options on Nutrisystem when ordering the women's Uniquely Yours Max+ plan
+As the site states, if you prepay for 2 or more months of auto-shipments, shipping is always free.
+For one-time orders, shipping starts at $9.99, and you can expect to pay more for shipping to Alaska or Hawaii.

 In terms of delivery dates, Nutrisystem doesn’t let you pick your own date.
-Depending on where you are in the US or Canada, shipping timeframes differ.
+Depending on where you are in the US or Canada, shipping timeframes range from 1 to 10 business days.

 Processing and delivery time frames for the 48 contiguous states are between 1 to 5 business days from the time your order is placed.
 Shipping to AK, Puerto Rico, and HI can take from 1 to 5 business days – and to Canada, expect shipping to take around 4-10 business days.